blakewashburn/cc4iot_FinalProject/README.md

 # cc4iot_FinalProject
+Blake Washburn and Larry Fuller
+CPSC8810 - Cloud Computing for the Internet of Things

-Contains the code used in our final project for reference by instructors/students
+This repo contains the code files that were using the creation of our final project